dart-archive/pub-dartlang/app/doc/dependencies.markdown

   <dd>A concrete version number pins the dependency to only allow that
     <em>exact</em> version.
 Avoid using this when you can because it can cause
-    version lock for your users and make it hard for them to use your package along with other packages that also use it.</dd>
+    version lock for your users and make it hard for them to use your package along with other packages that also depend on it.</dd>

   <dt><code>&gt;=1.2.3</code></dt>
   <dd>Allows the given version or any greater one.
 You'll typically use this.